smikhalevski/doubter/README.md

 // ⮕ 'Mars'

 shape.parse('Pluto');
-// ❌ ValidationError: excluded at /: Must not conform the excluded shape
+// ❌ ValidationError: any.exclude at /: Must not conform the excluded shape
 ```

 Exclusions work with any shape combinations: